 But it Gets Better:

 Not only is the décor a hipster, urban, minimalist chic (I was by far the lamest person there.
 Yup, the coffee was way cooler than me too.
 Especially since it was iced.
-Haha.
-See, I made a funny.
-Okay, moving on), but the lattes here are absolutely gorgeous, and tasty too; so damn pretty that I almost didn’t want to drink mine.
+Haha), but the lattes here are absolutely gorgeous, and tasty too; so damn pretty that I almost didn’t want to drink mine.

-This is a coffee shop that is actually operated by Strand, a famous purveyor of fine used books that EVERYONE should visit before leaving New York City.
+This is a coffee shop that is actually operated by Strand, a famous purveyor of fine used books that everyone MUST visit before leaving New York City.

 Therefore It Makes Sense That:

-This vintage style coffee shop not only produces some fantastic lattes and cappuccinos, but it is also a working bookstore too!
+This vintage NYC coffee shop not only produces some fantastic lattes and cappuccinos but that it has an adjoining bookstore too!